 - Download Prison Fellowship®'s Volunteer Opportunity Bulletin about tutoring prisoners.
 Share it with others in your church who might be interested.

 - Begin to pray about what God wants you to do, and ask Him to open doors for literacy tutoring in a nearby prison where the need is greatest.

 - Start a book drive to collect low-level reading materials that can be used in tutoring prisoners or donated to a prison library.

 - Equip yourself for ministry.
 Contact organizations such as Literacy Missions Connections (www.literacymissionsconnectionssbc.net), which trains leaders to teach adults to read and write.
 Also, contact ABC Literacy Resources (www.abcliteracy.org), a group that specializes in helping adults with learning disabilities.

-- Contact your local Prison Fellowship staff at 800-251-7411 to inquire about existing programs or starting a new program at a nearby facility.
+- Contact your local Prison Fellowship staff at 800-251-7411 to inquire about existing prison programs or starting a new program at a nearby prison facility.